Temasys/SkylinkJS/README.md

 # SKYLINK WEB SDK 2.1.2
 > Temasys SkylinkJS Web SDK is an open-source client-side library for your web-browser that enables any website to easily leverage the capabilities of WebRTC and its direct data streaming powers between peers for audio/video conferencing or file transfer.

-You'll need a Temasys Account and an App key to use this.
+You'll need a Temasys Account, and an App key to use this.
 [Register here to get your App key](https://console.temasys.io).

 #### Supported Browsers
 | Features                      | Chrome                   | Firefox                  | Safari                   | Edge (Chromium) |
 |-------------------------------|--------------------------|--------------------------|--------------------------|-----------------|
 | Platforms:                    | Win, Mac, Linux, Android | Win, Mac, Linux, Android | Mac                      | Win, Mac        |